sumeettummarmatti/Line-Following-Robot-F1-Edition/README.md

-# 🏎️ LineStorm – Smart Line Following Robot
+# 🏎️ PathFinderX – Smart Line Following Robot

-LineStorm is an advanced Arduino-powered robot that autonomously follows a black line, detects nearby obstacles, and responds to colors like red, green, and blue—just like an F1 car responding to pit signals.
+PathFinderX is an advanced Arduino-powered robot that autonomously follows a black line, detects nearby obstacles, and responds to colors like red, green, and blue—just like an F1 car responding to pit signals.
 This project is a hands-on example of embedded systems, robotics, and sensor fusion for automation.

 ---